-The process of swinging among Karo people as actually been going on since the 15th century when the east coast of North Sumatra was undergoing a process of Islamization.
+The process of swinging among Karo people has actually been going on since the 15th century when the

+Karo settlements in the highlands are at an altitude of 700 to 1,400 meters above sea level [1].
+In the Karo highlands, there are a number of volcanoes, with the highest peak of Mount Sinabung reaching 2,417 meters [3].
+The Karo highlands is the administrative area of Karo Regency.
+Meanwhile, the Dusun area is located at an altitude of 40 to 700 meters above sea level [1].
+Dusun consists of two administrative regions.
+The northern Dusun east coast of North Sumatra was undergoing a process of Islamization.
 The Islamization process was accompanied by a process of acculturation between the inland population and migrants from the Malay Peninsula, Aceh and Minangkabau, which was characterized by the taking of Malay identity.
 Thus, the Malay community on the east coast actually consisted mostly of people from the inland [3].
 For example in the Deli, Serdang and Langkat areas, most Malays still have family ties with the Karo tribe [4].
 In other words, most Malays in the three coastal regions are actually Karo people who consider themselves Malays.
 Taking Malay identity among Karo people contains at least three advantages.
 First, taking Malay identity means avoiding the possibility of being sold as slaves.
 Second, Malay identity can be used to cultivate land on the coast for personal gain.
 Third, Malay identity can be used by leaders from the inland to increase their rank.
 By moving to the coast and taking on Malay identity, leaders from the inland could gain support from the Malays and make the villages in the inland more or less dependent on them [3].